ucsb-cs148-w25/pj08-studytimer/README.md

 ## Project Description:
 Our project, _timewise_, is a web app that hopes to help users manage their time wisely and effectively, with a timer!
 Our app allows users to input their tasks, focus, and schedule(s) to generate an personalized work plan that maximizes work efficiency.
 Additionally, based on the user's current motivation and difficulty of tasks, adaptive break suggestions will pop up to minimize burnout within our users.

-Feel free to try out our app here! --> https://pj-timewise.netlify.app/

 ## Tech Stack
-- Frontend: React and Tailwind CSS
+- Frontend: React
-- Backend: Firebase
+- Backend: Spring Boot
-- APIs: Google Calendar API thru.
-Google OAuth
+- APIs: Google Calendar API through Google OAuth

 ## Team Members [Name, GitHub-IDs]:
 - Kevin Lee (kjlee2504)